Cafeteria Plan

 - When do we get our monthly reports?

-- If a Participant has used their elected benefit amount for the Plan Year
+- If a Participant has used their elected benefit amount for the Plan Year and then terminates before all monies have been deducted how do we get that money back?

 - How much can be deducted for Child Care and when is this available?